 Hope laughed.
 She laid a hand on his forehead, let it move back to twine a strand of hair around her finger.
 He shook himself free, as if dazed.
 She said, "Don't pretend-darling.
-This business of protecting the wife from the facts is no kindness.
+This business of protecting the wife from the fact is no kindness.
+Pos't from the facts is no kindness.
 Don't you agree, Joyce?"

 Still Joyce did not speak.
-But Paul
+But Paul stood up and this time he kept his though he swayed a little. s?" he asked of Hope.
+"What feet, t facts?"

-stood up and this time he kept his feet, though he swayed a little.
-"Facts?" he asked of Hope.
-"What facts?"
+"About--us."
+Her voice was high, "How we feel about each excited.

-"About-us."
-Her voice was high, excited.
-"How we feel about each other."
 "Well?"
-Paul said. feel about each other?"
+Paul said.
+"How do we feel about each other?"